jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 ### 32H Providing RWT exemption certificate when person meets requirements
 (1) This section applies when the Commissioner has received an application for an RWT exemption certificate from a person who meets the requirements of section 32E.
 (2) The Commissioner must provide the certificate to the person, setting out the person’s tax file number.
-The certificate is valid from the starting date set out in the certificate.
+The certificate is valid on and after the starting date set out in the certificate, and is valid for an unlimited period if no end date is specified under subsection (3).
+(3) An end date—
+  (a) must be set out in the certificate by the Commissioner if the person is described in section 32E(2)﻿(j):
-(3) The Commissioner may determine that a person’s application should have an end date, and this date must be set out in the certificate.
+  (b) may be set out in the certificate by the Commissioner in exceptional circumstances.
 (4) The Commissioner may provide a replacement certificate if an original certificate is lost or destroyed.

 ### 32I Providing RWT exemption certificate to person who does not meet requirements
-(1) Despite section 32H, the Commissioner may provide an RWT exemption certificate for a period to a person who does not meet the requirements in section 32E(2) if the person—
+(1) Despite section 32H, the Commissioner may provide an RWT exemption certificate for a period, including an unlimited period, to a person who does not meet the requirements in section 32E(2) if the person—
   (a) will, or is likely to, have for the period, total deductions under the Income Tax Act 2007 that are not less than the total amount of assessable income of the person for the period; or
   (b) would have, or would likely have, in a part of a tax year that falls in the period, total tax credits under section LB 3 of the Income Tax Act 2007 for resident passive income that are more than the income tax liability of the person for the tax year by an amount not less than $500.
 (2) Despite subsection (1), the Commissioner may not provide an RWT exemption certificate to a person unless they have applied as described in section 32E(3), and include in the application a set of budgeted accounts with details, for the period, of the person’s projected—